Get Started with OpenRemote

 Other platforms are recommended for advanced users who are familiar with the details of their chosen OS/hardware combination.

-Once your install is complete and controller is running, you can usually (install with default settings), reach the controller page at http://localhost:8080/controller.
-A web console will be available on a default install at http://localhost:8080/webconsole.
-Note that users of the Professional Designer, require the professional controller, which can be downloaded from the Designer.
-Controller page and web console can in that case be reached at http://localhost:8688/controller and http://localhost:8688/webconsole.
+Once your install is complete and controller is running, you can usually (install with default settings), reach the controller page at http://localhost:8688/controller.
+A web console will be available on a default install at http://localhost:8688/webconsole.
+Note that users of the older version of the OpenRemote Designer version 2.1, require the Controller 2.1, which can be downloaded from Sourceforge.
+Controller page and web console can in that case be reached at http://localhost:8080/controller and http://localhost:8080/webconsole.

 2. Design Your User Interface, Automation and Intelligence